 Both leaders have their own ideology for product innovation, marketing strategy and customer satisfaction.
 As Apple fanboys, we have always harboured a soft corner for Steve; however, we don’t want to give any unfair treatment to Mr Cook.
 We provide an in-depth analysis of the debate on what market leaders have to say about this comparison.
 An infographic is also helpful to clear the doubts.

-According to an employee of Apple, Steve Jobs was a “wartime CEO”.
+According to an employee of Apple, Steve Jobs was a “wartime CEO.”
 When Jobs returned to Apple, the company was passing through its bad phase.
-And perhaps therefore, Jobs showed extraordinary guts and aggression to bring Apple up from the swamp.
-His aggressive stance was appreciated then, but now that company has achieved reputation as world’s number one in communication technology, people are critical of the same aggression, which should be softened now.
+And perhaps, therefore, Jobs showed extraordinary guts and aggression to bring Apple up from the swamp.
+His aggressive stance was appreciated then, but now that company has achieved the reputation as the world’s number one in communication technology, people are critical of the same aggression, which should be softened now.

 If your thinking is dominated by your heart, you would surely upvote Steve Jobs as a visionary leader; and if your mind is doing all the thinking, Tim Cook would be an ideal leader of Apple for you.
 And we always listen to our hearts – hence, Steve Jobs is our hero and ideal.